-Writing can be a lonely occupation.
-In the privacy of your study, perched precariously between all of the other demands in your life, it’s easy to lose heart, or faith, in yourself or your work.
-If it is the first time you have attempted a book-length work, it can be hard to know where to start … or how to finish.
+Writing can be a lonely endeavour.
+Alone at your desk, perched precariously between all of the other demands in your life, it’s easy to lose heart, and faith in yourself and your words.
+If it’s the first time you have attempted a book-length work, it can be hard to know where to start … or how to finish.

-We are great believers in the mentorship model.
-It is more personal and intense than a university course or workshop, and, we believe, usually much more effective.
-Our goal in providing a personal mentorship program is to support you in finding ways to complete your project and continue to improve your writing that are particular to your writing needs.
+We’re great believers in the mentorship model for learning the craft of writing.
+It is more practical and personal than a university course or workshop, and usually much more effective.
+Our goal is to support you in completing your project and improving your writing and self-editing skills.

-A mentorship is about you, your work, and your dreams as writer.
+A mentorship is about you, your writing project, and your dreams as writer.

-A skillful mentor who respects your intentions can see things you cannot and help you to achieve the full potential of your work.
-It can be a challenging but often exhilarating working relationship, during which you make far more rapid progress than you would if you stumbled along by yourself.
+A skillful mentor can help you draw out the full potential of your work – and yourself.
+It can be a challenging but often exhilarating working relationship, during which you make more rapid progress than you would if you stumbled along by yourself.

-Our mentorships are based around a fortnightly submission cycle of up to 5000 words.
-Your mentor will read your work and prepare detailed feedback within a fortnight of receiving your work.
-If you leave near Brisbane or the Sunshine Coast, you can also meet with your mentor regularly to discuss your progress.
+All mentorships are based around a fortnightly submission cycle of up to 5000 words.
+Your mentor will read your work and provide detailed feedback within a fortnight.
+If practical, you can also meet with your mentor regularly to discuss your progress.
 This option is available by phone for those farther afield, or by email if you prefer.

 Where do we begin?

-Once you’ve supplied us with details about your current writing practices, as well as some samples of your work, we’ll contact you to set up a meeting/phone call.
-The initial meeting is an opportunity for you to ask questions, to make suggestions, to ask for what you need and for us both to see whether we’re a ‘good fit’.
+We’ll contact you to set up a meeting/phone call.
+The initial meeting is an opportunity for you to ask questions, to make suggestions, and for us both to see whether we’re a ‘good fit’.

 The first meeting is obligation free, and (if in person) coffee is on us.

-The feedback you will receive depends a great deal on where you are as a writer, your strengths and weaknesses, and the nature of the project.
-It will range from structural/big picture issues, right down to to grammar and punctuation.
+The feedback you will receive depends a great deal on where you are as a writer and the nature of the project.
+It will range from structural/big picture issues, right down to grammar, punctuation, and formatting.
 It will usually cover the basics of plot, character, setting, dialogue and so on, as well as style and voice – and how all of these things work together to tell your story.
 If there are particular areas – say writing dialogue or action scenes – that you wish to work on, your mentor can tailor additional material and exercises to suit.
-Feedback and discussion can also include tips on writing practice, planning and self-editing, and preparing work for submission.
+Feedback and discussion can also include tips on writing practice, planning and self-editing, and preparing work for submission to a publisher.
 It will usually include suggestions for further reading, research, and potential markets for your work.

 The aim of the feedback is to be as honest and constructive as possible, explaining what is working well and what could be improved, using practical examples and suggestions, and equipping you with the skills not only to complete your project to its full potential – but to continue to develop as a writer.

-Although we believe a fortnightly feedback cycle is optimum for keeping you and your mentor actively engaged with your writing, mentorship delivery is flexible, with the cost based on the mentor’s time/words submitted rather than time elapsed.
-You can choose, for example, to spread your mentorship out over a longer period if you need to take a break for any reason, or have limited time to spend on your writing.
+*Mentorships are personally tailored and flexible, with the cost based on the mentor’s time spent (2 hrs per week) rather than calendar time elapsed.
+You can choose to suspend your mentorship at any time or spread it out over a longer period if you need to take a break or have limited time to spend on your writing.